sanjosh/csdocs/statistics/time_series/forecasting_methods.md

 1. engineering uncertainty estimation in neural networks for time series prediction at uber
 2. engineering extreme event forecasting at uber with RNN
 3. omphalos, Uber's parallel and extreme extensible time series backtesting tool

+# ensemble

+1. preprocessing : fill missing values interpolation zeileis.  handle heteroscedascity with box-cox
+2. ensemble of arima, STL, theta, ETS, TBATS, neural net, random walk, seasonal naive, mean, linear regression with seasonal components
+3. prefer models which detect long-term trend : use change point detection of verbesselt and then drop models like ARIMA which have short-term memory and overfit on recent changes
+4. combine forecasts of individual models using Inverse mean square forecast error

+theta assimakopoulus and nikolopoulos does not handle seasonal

+time series data may not fit in memory

 ## jeff yau